Will My Mattress or Futon Mattress Lump?

 - If a mattress or futon are made with polyester or dacron batting, the batting collapses in time and the mattress get a hole in the area.

-- Most mattresses and futon are made with polyurethane foam, which breakdown and deteriorate in time creating lumps in the mattress or futon
+- Most mattresses and futons made with polyurethane foam will breakdown and deteriorate in time creating lumps.

-- Hand tufted mattresses and futons do not have enough pressure to hold the fibers properly in place.
+- Some hand tufted mattresses and futons do not have enough pressure to hold the fibers properly in place.

 Futons have come a long way.
-Ten to fifteen years ago, futon mattresses did not have any foam core and the cotton options were limited.
-Most shops selling futon mattresses presently do not know what kind of cotton is inside their mattresses, and they just sell low price futon mattresses.
-You get the mattress home and within a few months your mattress has slid half way down your frame, has a huge dip where you have been sitting or laying, and your mattress is lumpy around the whole futon.
+Ten to fifteen years ago, futon mattresses did not have foam or latex cores and the cotton options were limited.
+Most of the cotton consisted of short fiber needle punched felted pads.
+Many shops selling futon mattresses did not know what kind of cotton was inside their mattresses.
+Reputable futon mattress retailers will be very aware of every ingredient in their mattresses.
+Be wary of futon retailers that cannot tell you the type of cotton (or other ingredients) inside their futons.
+The concern is that most mattresses and futons feel great when they are brand new, within a few months your mattress has slid half way down your frame, has a huge dip where you have been sitting or laying, and your mattress is lumpy.
+This rapid degradation is mainly due to low quality comfort layers.

-The Futon Shop has been specializing in manufacturing futon mattresses since 1976, and they have improved their futon mattresses, by finding the best green and organic fibers to give you the best quality in your mattress for your futon and for your platform bed.
-The Futon Shop has found Staple cotton to be the best quality cotton to avoid lumpiness for their futon mattresses.
+The Futon Shop has been specializing in manufacturing futon mattresses since 1976 and is constantly improving the quality of its futon mattresses by using the best green and organic fibers to give you the best quality in your mattress for your futon and for your platform bed.
+The Futon Shop has found Organic Staple Cotton to be the highest quality and most durable cotton.
+Using this long fiber cotton, lumpiness is avoided.
 Low-grade cotton has short fibers, which do not hold the moisture for very long and tend to break and become a lumpy futon mattress.
-Top grade Staple cotton has the strongest strands taken from the top of the cotton plant.
-100% staple cotton futons therefore resist forming balls or lumps and give futons a longer life expectancy.
+Top grade Staple cotton has the strongest strands that are taken from the top of the cotton plant.
+100% staple cotton futons resist lumping and give futons a longer life expectancy.
 The Futon Shop uses the best quality long fiber staple cotton for 90% of their mattresses.

 • Click to check out some quality cotton mattresses.